abailey19/portfolio-website/README.md

 - `cd` into root directory
 - `gatsby develop`
-- Navigate to [localhost:8080](localhost:8080) to view the site
+- Navigate to [localhost:8080](http://localhost:8000/) to view the site

 ## Deployment

 Deployed using `surge`.
 Install globally by running `npm install -g surge`.

 Run `gatsby build` and then `surge public` to publish.
 CNAME file is setup so the project deploys to `annebailey.surge.sh`.

-## Author

-Anne Bailey, Dartmouth College '22